Vsam09/weekend-react-gallery/README.md

 # Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md

 ## Description

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

-- Create a gallery where images I share to have a button option to like the image and a description about the image.
+- Create a gallery where images I share to have a button option to like the image and a description about the image onClick

 [x] Components